moonlighthowling616/15-puzzle/README.md

 # Fifteen: The Puzzle Game
-HTML adaptation of the 15 puzzle
+HTML adaptation of the 15 puzzle.
+Rearrange the numbered tiles into order by sliding them into the empty space.